a-angeliev/Shoecommerce/server/README.md

 > - All fields must be in request
 >
 > ## Add product images
-> You are able to add more images to existed product.
+> You are able to add more images to existing product.
 > ### Request
 > `[POST] '/products/product/:id/images'`
 > ```json